sajt0903/90DaysOfDevOps/2023/day08/README.md

 Overall, the decentralized nature of a DVCS allows for greater collaboration, flexibility, and security, making it a popular choice for many teams.

+Following steps are to be followed for creating a version control file on local system / pc:
+Step 1: create a file  using mkdir <file_name>
+Step 2: initialized Git repository using git init
+Step 3 : write git add for putting files to repository Step 4: use git commit –m “your message” for adding file to version control system.

 ## Task:

 - Install Git on your computer (if it is not already installed).
 You can download it from the official website at https://git-scm.com/downloads